 - 1,330-acre block near Marion in McDowell County (as early as June 14)

-To treat these areas, low-altitude fixed-wing aircraft will disperse gypsy moth pheromone via a product called SPLAT Gypsy Moth-Organic.
-This inundates the area with the pheromone, resulting in the male gypsy moths being unable to detect pheromones released by the females.
-This decreases mating success and subsequently reduces gypsy moth populations the following spring.
+To treat these areas, low-altitude fixed-wing aircraft will disperse moth pheromone via a product called SPLAT GMO.
+This inundates the area with the pheromone, resulting in the male moths being unable to detect pheromones released by the females.
+This decreases mating success and subsequently reduces moth populations the following spring.
 Pheromones are chemical communication signals that are species-specific; therefore, the treatment is not harmful to humans, animals, or plants, and it will not affect other insect species.

-In addition to these four sites, in mid-April, a treatment was conducted in Buxton (Dare County) that targeted gyspy moth caterpillars.
+In addition to these four sites, in mid-April, a treatment was conducted in Buxton (Dare County) that targeted caterpillars.

-The gypsy moth (Lymantria dispar) is a non-native invasive insect that feeds on the leaves of over 300 different species of trees and shrubs, predominantly oaks and other hardwoods.
+L. dispar is a non-native invasive insect that feeds on the leaves of over 300 different species of trees and shrubs, predominantly oaks and other hardwoods.
 Heavily infested trees may be completely defoliated, leaving yard trees and entire forests more susceptible to attacks from other pests.
 Severe infestations that occur year after year often lead to tree death.
-Gypsy moth caterpillars can also pose public health concerns for people with respiratory problems.
-In areas with high-density gypsy moth populations, the caterpillar hairs and droppings may cause severe allergic reactions.
+These caterpillars can also pose public health concerns for people with respiratory problems.
+In areas with high-density L. dispar populations, the caterpillar hairs and droppings may cause severe allergic reactions.

-Native to Europe, the gypsy moth was introduced near Boston, MA in the 1860s and has been a problem in eastern hardwood forests since.
-NCDA&CS has addressed spot introductions of the gypsy moth across North Carolina since the 1970s.
+Native to Europe, L. dispar was introduced near Boston, MA in the 1860s and has been a problem in eastern hardwood forests since.
+NCDA&CS has addressed spot introductions of the moth across North Carolina since the 1970s.